tlnguyen2009/live-chat-app/README.md

 Building the Live Chat Application was an enriching experience that deepened my understanding of real-time web technologies, server-client interactions, and efficient coding practices.
 Here are the key lessons I gathered from this project:

    1. **Using an HTTP Server with WebSockets:** <br />
-   Why It’s Needed: When creating a chat app, I used Express.js to set up a server that listens for incoming connections.
+   &nbsp;&nbsp;&nbsp;&nbsp;Why It’s Needed: When creating a chat app, I used Express.js to set up a server that listens for incoming connections.
 Normally, app.listen(port) starts the server, but to add real-time features like WebSockets, I needed direct access to the underlying HTTP server.
 This is because WebSockets start as regular HTTP requests that then upgrade to a WebSocket connection. <br />
-   Simplifying Deployment: By using one server for both regular web pages and WebSocket connections, everything runs smoothly together.
+   &nbsp;&nbsp;&nbsp;&nbsp;Simplifying Deployment: By using one server for both regular web pages and WebSocket connections, everything runs smoothly together.
 However, to handle more users across multiple servers, I realized I would need tools like RabbitMQ or Redis to manage messages between servers.

    2. **Sending Data with WebSockets:** <br />
-   Working with JSON: I learned how to send data between the client and server by converting JavaScript objects into JSON strings.
+   &nbsp;&nbsp;&nbsp;&nbsp;Working with JSON: I learned how to send data between the client and server by converting JavaScript objects into JSON strings.
 This makes the data easy to send and receive through WebSockets.

    3. **Handling Messages in JavaScript:** <br />
-   Asynchronous Processing: JavaScript can handle multiple messages at the same time without slowing down the application.
+      &nbsp;&nbsp;&nbsp;&nbsp;Asynchronous Processing: JavaScript can handle multiple messages at the same time without slowing down the application.
 Using event listeners, I was able to process each incoming message as it arrived. <br />
-   Fixing a Bug: I discovered a mistake where I compared a number (clientId from Date.now()) with a string (id from the received JSON).
+      &nbsp;&nbsp;&nbsp;&nbsp;Fixing a Bug: I discovered a mistake where I compared a number (clientId from Date.now()) with a string (id from the received JSON).
 This always made the comparison return false.
 To fix it, I converted clientId to a string using Date.now().toString(), which allowed the comparison to work correctly.

    4. **References:** <br />